 Pre-NPS Analysis Setup: The Data You Should Have

 Before we jump into NPS analysis techniques, we’ve made some assumptions about the data you’ve collected.

 Every recipient should have answered the question “how likely are you to recommend [Brand name] to [Relevant people]?”

-If you’re in the B2B space, we recommend collecting NPS scores across multiple level of your customer’s organisation.
+If you’re in the B2B space, we recommend collecting NPS scores across multiple levels of your customer’s organization.
 Front-line staff all the way up to the C-Suite have influence over buying decisions, so all their feedback is important to tackling customer churn.
-(More advice multi-stakeholder surveying on page 31).
+(More advice on multi-stakeholder surveying on page 31).

-As you’ll see later, it’s important that for each score you know which customer company they’re from and how much annual revenue they offer.
+As you’ll see later, it’s important that for each score you know which customer company they are from and how much annual revenue they offer.

 Data point #2: The NPS drivers